 – Respite foster care

-– Financial support to meet the day-to-day cost of caring for the child through a foster care allowance (for NSW carers, please refer to the DCJ website, and for Victorian carers, please refer to the DFFH website)
+– Financial support to meet the day-to-day cost of caring for the child through a foster care allowance (for NSW carers, please refer to the Department of Communities and Justice website)

 – Referrals to a range of support services for you and the child